chiefley/blog-client/src/Project Info/General Notes.md

   - The original site at wpcms.thechief.com.
 This will only be used as the "Network Admin" site.
   - A blog site called WA1X at wpcms.thechief.com/wa1x  This will be ham radio related.
   - A blog site called The Apple and the Finch at wpcms.thechief.com/applefinch.
 This will be related to articles about evolution and other topics in science.
-- Implemented Basic Authentication with base64 encoding as per the  WordPress REST API Authentication wordpress plugin.
 - Componentized the sections in the Sidebar.
 - Hierarchical Categories in client.
 - Category and tag display on post cards